mojaloop/mojaloop-specification/fspiop-api/documents/Tracing v1.0.md

 4.1.1.5.
 Party Information processed by BankNrOne

 The BankNrOne receives the callback request containing the necessary participant and party information to be able to request a quote.

+Similarly, BankNrOne will use the list-member value `banknrone`=`b0f903d000944947` found in the _tracestate_' as the _parent-id_ for this span.
+This will be used by the BankNrOne's internal trace system to link the current span to the initial span where the trace was first created.

+This allows BankNrOne to realize the same benefits as the Switch with regard to operational monitoring and issue resolution.
+However, if we take into consideration that all participant's internal distributed graphs are inter-linked (thanks to a common propagated _trace-id_); we can realise that it is now easier to resolve issues end-to-end.

 ##### 4.1.2 Request Quote